 Hypnotised.
 In a warm haze the sultry light

 The dahlias sleep in the empty silence.

 Wait for the early owl.

 Although the poet was born in St Louis, Missouri, in 1888, he moved to England as a young man and remained here until his death in 1965.
 His ashes are buried in the churchyard of St Michael's Church, and there is a commemorative plaque in the church.
 With this heritage, there is an understandable enthusiasm for poetry in the village and we decided to form the East Coker Poetry Group.
 Meetings are entertaining, informal and sociable.
 Membership is free and everyone is welcome, including visitors to the village.
 Our meetings regularly attract 20 - 30 poetry lovers.
 For many years the group met in the Helyar Arms in the village, but we will now be based at the Village Cafe :-

-The group will meet from September 2019 in The Village Cafe, The Old Coach Yard, East Coker, Somerset, BA22 9HY
+The group meets in The Village Cafe, The Old Coach Yard, East Coker, Somerset, BA22 9HY

 For more information, contact David Cloke.